Bang1338/wordle-today/README.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  Zero repeated letters.
+  2 repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 3 vowels.
+  There are 1 vowels.
+In fact, one of them are repeated.
+If I count that too, there are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "O"
+  Begins with the letter "A"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "A"
+  Ends with the letter "Y"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  The twenty-fourth letter of the Classical and the Modern Greek alphabet, and the twenty-eighth letter of the Old and the Ancient Greek alphabet, i.e. the last letter of every Greek alphabet.
-Uppercase version: Ω; lowercase: ω.
+  Trial, attempt.
 </details>

 ## ANSWER